 - The signature creation data that is generated is managed by a qualified trust provider

 Notaries can benefit from eIDAS by digitizing their business processes.
-An element of trust between customers and businesses is required which can be provided by eIDs and Trust Services. eIDAS allows these businesses to comply with KYC (Know Your Customer) laws and perform these checks digitally.
-The signing of documents through eSignatures can greatly reduce the operational overhead for professionals in this sector.
+An element of trust between customers and businesses is required which can be provided by eIDs and Trust Services. eIDAS enables these businesses to comply with KYC (Know Your Customer) laws and perform these checks digitally.
+E-signatures can greatly reduce the administrative burden for professionals in this field.

-What is especially important for notaries are eSignature solutions that provide WYSIWYS (What You See is What You Sign).
-Both notaries and customers need to be able to read and verify the documents while ensuring non-repudiation of source as well as non-repudiation of origin.
+Notary services require an electronic signature solution that provides WYSIWYS — What You See Is What You Sign.
+Both notaries and clients need to be able to read and verify the documents while ensuring non-repudiation of source as well as non-repudiation of origin.

 Financial documents are the perfect candidates for electronic signatures.
 There is a large number of documents that are produced.
-These documents have to protect the data integrity of the content contained within them, they often require multiple checks and sign-offs from multiple departments, and finally financial documents need to be safely stored and archived for audit purposes while maintaining an audit trail.
+These documents have to protect the data integrity of the content contained within them, they often require multiple checks and sign-offs from multiple departments.
+Finally, financial documents need to be safely stored and archived for audit purposes while maintaining an audit trail.

-The use case for Qualified Electronic Signatures for such documents is, therefore, obvious.
-Such solutions can help provide the necessary auditability, data integrity and easy process management which is necessary for financial and accounting reports.
+Therefore, the use case for Qualified Electronic Signatures for such documents is obvious.
+Such solutions can help provide the necessary auditability, data integrity, and easy process management which is necessary for financial and accounting reports.

-Consulting is a pretty broad field with professionals specializing in fields as diverse as recruitment to engineering and from IT to public relations.
-However, most consulting arrangements require multiple contracts and service level agreements to be signed.
+Consulting is a broad field with professionals specializing in fields as diverse as recruitment to engineering and IT to public relations.
+However, most consulting arrangements require multiple contracts and service-level agreements to be signed.
 This is especially true for transactional consultancy arrangements like recruitment services where employment contracts would need to be signed for each new hire or for Transactional Advisory Service (TAS) practices.

-Remote electronic signatures can help these consulting professionals to better manage their operations, reduce costs and overheads and enhance security by enabling data integrity and non-repudiation of source or of origin.
+Remote electronic signatures can help these consulting professionals better manage their operations, reduce costs and overheads, and improve security by enabling data integrity and non-repudiation of source or origin.

-Professional service providers are essentially small businesses and there are certain elements of eIDAS which can be of benefit to all of them irrespective of their specialization.
+Professional service providers are essentially small businesses and there are certain elements of eIDAS that can be of benefit to all of them irrespective of their specialization.

-As businesses embrace the new normal and rush to implement the next phase of the digital revolution, professional service providers need to keep up in order to provide their clients with the best level of service that they possibly can.
+As businesses embrace the new normal and rush to implement the next phase of the digital revolution, professional service providers need to keep up to provide their clients with the best level of service possible.

 References and Further Reading